adaltas/node-masson/README.md

     for any client to run on the servers.
 *   Documentation: CoffeeScript Literate provides easy to read and self documented code.
+*   Code as the single source of thruth
+*   Work entirely offline

 ## Contributors